 IFFIm's origins lie in the United Nations members' commitment to meet the Millennium Development Goals.
-Following a period of strong innovative finance advocacy that included the Monterrey Consensus in 2002, the UK Government proposed an International

-Finance Facility (IFF) to provide significant additional funds for immediate development needs.
+Following a period of strong innovative finance advocacy that included the Monterrey Consensus in 2002, the UK Government proposed an International Finance Facility (IFF) to provide significant additional funds for immediate development needs.
 In 2006, the UK and France launched the International Finance Facility for Immunisation (IFFIm), which would apply the principles of the broader IFF concept specifically to immunisation.
-The UK and France were soon joined by Italy, Norway, Spain and Sweden as donors to IFFIm, and later by South Africa (2007), the Netherlands (2009), Australia (2011) and Brazil (2018).
+The UK and France were soon joined by Italy, Norway, Spain and Sweden as donors to IFFIm, and later by South Africa (2007), the Netherlands (2009), Australia (2011), Brazil (2018) and Canada (2023).

-1.3 WHAT DOES IFFIM DO?
+1.3 WHAT DOES IFFIm DO?

-IFFIm issues Vaccine Bonds, backed by long-term, legally binding pledges from donor governments, on international capital markets.
+IFFIm issues vaccine bonds, backed by long-term, legally binding pledges from donor governments, on international capital markets.
 These bonds are bought by investors who in return receive interest over a fixed period, at the end of which they are repaid their original investment.
 The money raised by these bonds provides Gavi with large volumes of funds immediately available to deliver life-saving vaccination programmes.
 IFFIm enables more money to be made available to Gavi more quickly.
-The predictable and flexible nature of this funding means that Gavi can plan ahead effectively while also retaining its ability to respond to new developments in disease prevention.
+The predictable and flexible nature of this funding means that Gavi can plan ahead effectively while also retaining its ability to respond to new developments in disease prevention and to respond to unexpected events, such as future outbreaks and pandemics.